 What Is A Work?

-A work is an original piece of authorship fixed in a tangible form and incorporating at least a small aspect of creativity.
+No copyright FAQ would be complete without addressing the nature of a “work.”
+A “work” is an original piece of authorship fixed in a tangible form and incorporating at least a small aspect of creativity.
 In English, this definition translates to a fixed piece of creativity.
 Examples include the written words of this article, the HTML code underlying this page and the photo you see at the top of the page which I licensed from the copyright holder through Fotolia.com.

 The typical list of “works” provided in legal treatises includes: